Mixed-precision algorithms for solving the Sylvester matrix equation

 We now discuss the cost of \cref{alg:sylv-mp}.
 The asymptotic computational costs of all the algorithms in this section are summarised in \cref{tab:mp-comp-cost}.
 Computing the two Schur decompositions on \cref{ln:schurA,ln:schurB} requires $25(m^{3}+n^{3})$ flops in precision $\ulow$.
 The orthogonal factors of the QR factorizations on \cref{ln:qr-A,ln:qr-B} can be computed with $2(m^{3}+n^{3})$ flops in precision $\uhigh$ by using the modified Gram--Schmidt algorithm, as the matrices $\UA$ and $\UB$ are orthonormal to precision $\ulow$ and are thus well conditioned in precision $\uhigh$.
 The final recovery of the solution, performed on \cref{ln:recovery}, requires two additional matrix products, for an additional $2mn(m+n)$ flops in precision~$\uhigh$.

-The computation of $\LA$, $\LB$, and $F$ on \cref{ln:preproc-begin-1,ln:preproc-mid-1,ln:preproc-end-1} require $4(m^3+n^3) + 2mn(m+n)$ flops in precision $\uhigh$.
-As this algorithm only requires that $Y_{0}$ be an approximate solution to the low-precision equation, we can solve the Sylvester equation in low precision, at the cost of $mn(m+n)$ flops in precision $\ulow$.
-The call to \funstit{} requires $3kmn(m+n)$ flops in precision $\uhigh$, where $k$ is the number of iterations required by the function that solves the triangular Sylvester equation.
-Overall, \cref{alg:sylv-mp} requires $25(m^3+n^3) + mn(m+n)$ low-precision flops and $6(m^3+n^3)+(4+3k)mn(m+n)$ high-precision ones.
+The computation of $\LA$, $\LB$, and $F$ on \cref{ln:preproc-begin-1,ln:preproc-mid-1,ln:preproc-end-1} requires $4(m^3+n^3) + 2mn(m+n)$ flops in precision $\uhigh$.
+This algorithm only requires that $Y_{0}$ be an approximate solution to the low-precision equation, thus we can solve the Sylvester equation in low precision, at the cost of $mn(m+n)$ flops in precision $\ulow$.
+The call to \funstit{} requires $3imn(m+n)$ flops in precision $\uhigh$, where $i$ is the number of iterations required by the function that solves the triangular Sylvester equation.
+Overall, \cref{alg:sylv-mp} requires $25(m^3+n^3) + mn(m+n)$ low-precision flops and $6(m^3+n^3)+(4+3i)mn(m+n)$ high-precision ones.
 For a Lyapunov equation, only one Schur decomposition and one orthonormalization in high precision are necessary, and $\LB = \LA^*$.
-Therefore, \cref{alg:sylv-mp} requires only $27n^3$ low-precision flops and $(14+6k)n^3$ high-precision ones in this case.
+Therefore, \cref{alg:sylv-mp} requires only $27n^3$ low-precision flops and $(14+6i)n^3$ high-precision ones in this case.
 In this scenario, the Bartels--Stewart algorithm would require $25(m^{3}+n^{3})+5mn(m+n)$ high-precision flops to solve a Sylvester equation and $35n^3$ high-precision flops to solve a Lyapunov equation.

-We now assess the additional storage needed by \cref{alg:sylv-mp} in terms of floating-point values (flovals) in precisions $\ulow$ and $\uhigh$.